 - Leverage Super Bowl LIII as a catalyst to elevate, grow and sustain average daily participation in school breakfast in Georgia schools with like-minded partners

-Laureus Sport for Good Foundation: Supporting the Laureus mission of using the power of sport to combat social challenges facing youth, such as violence, discrimination and disadvantage, the Host Committee is partnering with the organization on a number of programs, including the Atlanta Day of Sport on Saturday, September 29.
+Laureus Sport for Good Foundation: Supporting the Laureus mission of using the power of sport to combat social challenges facing youth, such as violence, discrimination and disadvantage, the Host Committee partnered with the organization on a number of programs, including the Atlanta Day of Sport on Saturday, September 29.

 Hundreds of Atlanta youth and their families will celebrate the continued progress of Sport for Good Atlanta .
 This is not only an opportunity for the community to enjoy a few sports and physical activities for all ages and abilities, food and fun for free, but it is also your chance to see what sport for good looks like in action!